How to get started easily with Syncfusion Angular 11 Badge?

 Badge styles

-Badge has the following predefined styles that can be used with .e-badge class to change the appearance of a badge.
+Badge has the following predefined styles that can be used with the .e-badge class to change the appearance of a badge.

 - e-badge-primary - Represents a primary notification.